imad273/belyfood/README.md

     * MYSQL Database.

-Belyfood is website to order food with admin panel, Admins can be prepare menu, add or delete dishes. after finish this project, I learned some things about security like filter function and manage session
+Belyfood is website to order food with admin panel, Admins can be prepare menu, add or delete dishes.

+after finish this project, I learned some things about security like filter function and manage session.